 (HR) University of Zadar

-Jadranka Stojanovski is an Associate Professor at the Department for Information Sciences at the University of Zadar.
-She is also Croatian National Point of Reference on scientific information at EC, member of the SPARC Europe Board, member of the European Association of Science Editors (EASE) Council, OpenAIRE National Open Access Desk (NOAD) for Croatia, NI4OS Europe National Open Access Desk (NOAD) for Croatia.
+Jadranka Stojanovski is an Associate Professor at the Department for Information Sciences at the University of Zadar and research librarian at Ruđer Bošković Institute.
+She is also Croatian National Point of Reference on scientific information at EC and Croatian delegate at ERAC SWG OSI, former member of the SPARC Europe Board, member of the European Association of Science Editors (EASE) Council, OpenAIRE National Open Access Desk (NOAD), NI4OS Europe National Open Access Desk (NOAD).

-Specialization in the field of open scholarly communication: Open Access data and publications management, Open Science within a broader context, ethical concerns in scholarly communication, research assessment, and other main bibliometric and altmetric issues.
+Specialization in the field of open scholarly communication: Open Access data and publications management, Open Science within a broader context, ethical concerns in scholarly communication, research assessment, and other main bibliometric and altmetric issues, LIS.

 (IT) University of Turin

-Elena Giglia is a librarian and Head of the Open Access Programme at the University of Turin.
+Elena Giglia, PhD in Italian literature, Masters’ Degree in Librarianship and Masters’ Degree in Public Institutions Management, is Head of the Open Access Office at the University of Turin.

 (PL) The Institute of Literary Research of the Polish Academy of Sciences (IBL PAN)

 Maciej Maryl is assistant professor and Deputy Director of The Institute of Literary Research of the Polish Academy of Sciences (IBL PAN); founding head of the Digital Humanities Centre at the Institute of Literary Research of the Polish Academy of Sciences.